 Below are some reasons people say they start smoking.
 Ask yourself if they make sense.

 “Smoking seems pretty cool.”
-Only if you think having your breath stink and coughing up brown mucus is cool.
+Only if you think having yellow teeth, bad breath and coughing up brown mucus is cool.

 “My friends smoke.”
 If friends offer you a cigarette, tell them you don’t want one.
 Tell them you’d rather do something else.
 Tell them your throat is sore.
 Tell them whatever.
 But don’t smoke just to fit in.

 “There’s nothing else to do.”
 Really?
 What about playing sports or shopping for clothes?
-What about playing music, reading a book, or writing in a journal?
+What about playing music, reading a book, going for a walk, or writing in a journal?
 Or would you rather spend the day smelling like smoke and hacking up mucus.
 That’s not cool.
 It’s gross.

 If you want to learn more about tobacco addiction, visit these websites: